-As a child, did you watch morning talk shows dreaming that someday you would be the one to sit across from movie stars asking them questions about their latest projects?
-Did you covet the thought of standing microphone-in-hand, introducing the next contestant on a game or competition show?
-Maybe you have a longstanding goal to host an entertainment or political talk show welcomed into the homes of millions every evening after work.
+As a child, did you watch morning talk shows dreaming that someday you would be the one to sit across from movie stars, asking them questions about their latest projects?
+Did you covet the thought of standing, microphone in hand, introducing the next contestant on a game or competition show?
+Or maybe you have a longstanding goal to host an entertainment or political talk show.

 Becoming a TV host or presenter is an ambition held by many.
-In this guide, we break down audition prep, your hosting reel, how exactly you’re supposed to read a teleprompter, and everything else you need to know to become a television host.
+In this guide, we break down audition prep, putting together your hosting reel, teleprompter skills, and more.

-- Talk show: There’s pretty minimal teleprompter reading for most talk shows with the exception of introductions of segments and guests.
-Talk shows do, of course, require tons of conversation that has to feel natural despite the onlooking audience.
-Some well-known talk shows are “Live with Kelly and Ryan,” “The View,” “The Talk,” and “The Today Show.”
+- Talk show: There’s pretty minimal teleprompter reading involved in hosting talk shows, with the exception of introductions for segments and guests.
+The genre does, of course, require carrying on natural-sounding conversations despite the presence of a live audience.
+Some well-known talk shows are “Live With Kelly and Ryan,” “The View,” “The Talk,” and “The Today Show.”

-- Variety show: What you’ll need to host a variety show is right there in the title: variety.
-Depending on what the show actually is, you may need a plethora of different skills to ensure your audience remains entertained.
-To gauge the vast scope of variety shows, some current/recent selections are “Billy on the Street,” “Saturday Night Live,” and “Maya & Marty.”
+- Variety show: What you’ll need to host a variety show is right there in the name: a plethora of different skills to ensure that your audience remains entertained.
+Some recent examples include “Billy on the Street,” “Saturday Night Live,” and “Maya & Marty.”

-- Reality or competition show: Similar to game shows, hosting a reality or competition show will very likely require teleprompter reading in addition to as-it-comes communication with contestants/competitors.
-Examples are “The Bachelor,” “The Voice,” “American Idol,” “Survivor,” “Top Chef,” and “So You Think You Can Dance?”
+- Reality or competition show: Similar to game shows, hosting a reality or competition show will likely require teleprompter reading in addition to ongoing communication with competitors.
+Examples include “The Bachelor,” “The Voice,” “American Idol,” “Survivor,” “Top Chef,” and “So You Think You Can Dance?”

-- Travel or food show: The least uniformly formatted of the shows on this list, in order to successfully host a travel or food show, the utmost important quality you need to possess is passion for the subject matter.
-How utterly boring would it be to watch a cooking show hosted by someone disinterested in cooking?
-Great examples to look to are “Man v.
+- Travel or food show: In order to successfully host a travel or food show, the most important thing you need is passion for the subject matter.
+How boring would it be to watch a cooking show hosted by someone who isn’t interested in cooking?
+Great examples to check out are “Man v.
 Food,” “Anthony Bourdain: Parts Unknown,” and “The Chew.”

-- Awards show: Hosting an awards show requires some added tact since, for the most part, those in the audience are on the edge of their seat wondering if they’ll walk away from the evening as a winner or loser.
-So, in addition to teleprompter reading and stage presence, you’d be wise to dust off your comedic chops as well.
-It’s not necessary to be funny, but boy does it help.
-Awards shows include the Video Music Awards, Clio Awards, and the Teen Choice Awards.
+- Awards show: Hosting an awards show requires lots of tact, since, for the most part, those in the audience are on the edge of their seats wondering if they’ll walk away from the evening as a winner or loser.
+So in addition to teleprompter reading and stage presence, you’d be wise to dust off your comedic chops.
+It’s not necessary to be funny, but boy, does it help.
+Awards shows include the MTV Video Music Awards, the Clio Awards, and the Teen Choice Awards.

-- News: News hosting is probably the single most teleprompter-heavy hosting gig around and, if you want to have a chance in hell of getting a gig, you’d better make sure you’re an expert prompter-reader.
-You also have to have total comfort speaking directly to camera, as that’s essentially the entire role.
+- News: News anchoring is probably the single most teleprompter-heavy hosting gig around.
+If you want to have a chance in hell of getting a job, you’d better make sure you’re an expert prompter reader.
+You also need to be comfortable speaking directly to camera, as that’s essentially the entire role.
 Examples include “E!
 News,” “The Rachel Maddow Show,” “Access Hollywood,” and “Extra.”

-To become a TV host or presenter, you need to have superb diction and projection—but that “it” factor is much harder to define.
+You need to have superb diction and projection, but that “it” factor is much harder to define.
 We spoke with several industry experts who weighed in on the subject.

 Suzanne Sena, Emmy-nominated TV host and former national Fox News Channel anchor